Elipsit/esp-grow/README.md

 # esp-grow
-Code for esp8266 indoor garden system
+This project contains the Altium Designer schematic and pcb files, wiring diacrams and code for an esp8266 based indoor plant monitoring system.